 You have the burden of proof in a personal injury case.
 Therefore, the strength of your evidence proving fault is another significant factor that affects personal injury settlements.
 The stronger the evidence against the other party, the more likely you can negotiate a fair settlement.

 However, if you are partially to blame for the cause of the accident, the value of your claim may be lower.
-Florida’s contributory fault laws reduce the amount of your damages by the percentage of fault you have for the cause of your injury.
+Florida’s modified comparative negligence laws reduce the amount of your damages by the percentage of fault you have for the cause of your injury.

 Florida Statute of Limitations

-With a few limited exceptions, most personal injury cases in Florida have a four-year deadline.
+Florida’s statute of limitations for personal injury cases was changed in a recent update.
+If you sustained your injuries on or before 3/23/2023, the deadline is four years.
+Otherwise, the deadline is two years.
 If you do not file a lawsuit before the statute of limitations expires, you lose your right to pursue your claim through the courts.
+There are exceptions, so confirming the timeline for your case with an attorney is best.